CosmWasm/sylvia/MIGRATING.md

 +> = CodeId::store_code(&app);
 ```

-### Lifetime ellision in a contract's impl block not supported
+### Lifetime elision in a contract's impl block not supported

 ```diff
 -#[contract]